somebeaver/Lowrider.js/README.md

 ### Drop Area

-Enable "drop receiver" functionality any Lowrider.js component.
+Enable "drop receiver" functionality for any Lowrider.js component.
 This will allow the compoent to receive drops from outside of the web browser (e.g., the user drags a file or folder from macOS Finder or Windows Explorer onto this component).

 This is not HTML5 drag-and-drop.